ember-fastboot/ember-cli-fastboot/README.md

 For any versions prior to 6.4 the previous version of this documentation is still valid.
 Please follow those instructions [here](https://github.com/ember-fastboot/ember-cli-fastboot/tree/v1.0.4#developer-tools)

+### Service Workers

+[Service workers](https://developers.google.com/web/fundamentals/primers/service-workers/) should be [disabled](https://github.com/ember-fastboot/ember-cli-fastboot/issues/572#issuecomment-364468056) for development builds, otherwise your app may not be served via FastBoot.
+Instructions on how to do this for [ember-service-worker](http://ember-service-worker.com/) can be found [here](http://ember-service-worker.com/documentation/configuration/#disabling-the-service-worker).

 ## Tests